mzattera/v4j/docs/004/index.md

 - Pharmaceutical (PA cluster) common terms end in -ol, which is rare for other clusters.
 Also they seem to prefer the ok- or qok- prefix.

+- Herbal B pages (HB cluster) prefers terms starting with qo(k)-.

 - Zodiac (ZZ cluster) common terms mostly start with ot-, uncommon for other clusters.
-Moreover this cluster features single characters as common terms.
+Moreover, this cluster features single characters as common terms.

 ---